-Income from Discontinued Operations.
-Income from discontinued operations for the first half of 2012 of approximately \$1.7 million (\$1.0 million net of provision for income taxes) resulted from the reduction of our estimated liabilities related to pricing programs under Medicare/Medicaid and other governmental pricing programs.
+Income from discontinued operations.
+Income from discontinued operations for the first nine months of 2012 was approximately \$1.0 million (net of provision for income taxes) and resulted from the reduction of our estimated liabilities related to pricing programs under Medicare/Medicaid and other governmental pricing programs.
+During the third quarter of 2011, we recognized \$3.0 million of income (net of provision for income taxes) from discontinued operations relating to the milestone of the first commercial sale of a new liquid formulation from the PhosLo agreement.